What is Paediatric Physiotherapy?

 Our aim is to encourage your child to achieve their goals and maximise their ability to grow and develop,and participate in play, school and home activities.

-a written program and plan of action to take home
+- A home program and plan of action

 - Strengthening weak muscles